 Rolling stock for Jaipur Metro

-The electric multiple units of BEML are offered in two configurations including driving trailer (DT) car and motor (M) car.
-A four car train composition includes two DT cars and two M cars.
+The electric multiple units of BEML were offered in two configurations including driving trailer (DT) car and motor (M) car.
+A four-car train composition includes two DT cars and two M cars.
 The DT car can carry 361 passengers, while an M car can accommodate 392 personnel.
 Each train, using the supply voltage of 25kV AC Single Phase 50Hz, can run at a maximum operating speed of 80km/h.

 Contractors involved with Jaipur Metro rail project